Pathways to Promise Programs Specialist

 Designing Rich Experiences Around Majors (DREAM Kits)

-If interested in a campus tour, you may also request a virtual DREAM Kit presentation.
-DREAM stands for Designing Rich Experiences Around Majors.
-During a DREAM Kit presentation, your group will engage in academic based activities that relate to a certain college major.
-In the presentation, our Access Ambassadors will be ready to answer questions regarding post-secondary options, choosing a major, and support students in learning about their options after high school.
+Designing Rich Experiences Around Majors, or DREAM Kits, are presentations where groups engage in academic based activities that relate to a certain college major.
+In the presentation, our specially trained Access Ambassadors will be ready to answer questions regarding post-secondary options, choosing a major, and support students in learning about their options after high school.
 DREAM Kit presentations can be scheduled for middle school, high school, after-school, or community college groups.

-Our virtual DREAM Kit Workshops can be focused on the following majors:
+Our current DREAM Kit Workshops can be focused on the following majors:

-If your group is ready to take the next step in expanding your college education possibilities and would like to request a DREAM Kit in addition to your UWT group tour, register today to schedule a DREAM Kit!
+If your group is ready to take the next step in expanding your college education possibilities and would like to request a DREAM Kit in addition to your UW Tacoma group tour, contact Admissions at email@example.com or our Pathways to Promise Programs Specialist Marie Perez.
+We look forward to hosting you!